 - 1. On the radar display or chart plotter display, push the RotoKey to show the soft controls.
-(In the default setting, long-push the key to show the soft controls.) - 2.
+(In the default setting, long-push to show the soft controls.) - 2.
 Use the RotoKey to select [Targets]. - 3.
-Use the RotoKey to select [AIS] then push the key to show or hide the AIS display.
+Use the RotoKey to select [AIS] then push the key to activate or deactivate the AIS function.